imagej/imagej.github.io/pages/Maven_-_Frequently_Asked_Questions.md

 # How are dependency versions determined?

 In many `pom.xml` files which extend `pom-scijava`, you can see that the dependency versions are omitted.
-The versions are defined (or "managed") by the pom-scijava parent configuration as part of its [Bill of Materials](Bill_of_Materials "wikilink")—e.g., {% include github org='scijava' repo='pom-scijava' tag='pom-scijava-14.0.0' path='pom.xml\#L218-L219' label='here' %} is where the ImageJ 1.x version is defined.
+The versions are defined (or "managed") by the pom-scijava parent configuration as part of its [Bill of Materials](Bill_of_Materials "wikilink")—e.g., {% include github org='scijava ' repo='pom-scijava ' tag='pom-scijava-14.0.0 ' path='pom.xml\#L218-L219 ' label='here ' %} is where the ImageJ 1.x version is defined.

-  - Browse the latest `pom-scijava` {% include github org='scijava' repo='pom-scijava' path='pom.xml' label='here' %}.
+  - Browse the latest `pom-scijava` {% include github org='scijava ' repo='pom-scijava ' path='pom.xml ' label='here ' %}.
   - Browse the available versions of ImageJ 1.x [here](http://maven.imagej.net/content/groups/public/net/imagej/ij/).

 # How do I determine which Maven projects (i.e., dependencies) I actually need?